germal/OpenCVB/README.md

     -   Mynt Eye D 1000

+    -   Intel RealSense L515 – a Lidar-based camera without an IMU

-All of the above cameras have an IMU (Inertial Measurement Unit.)
+Most of the above cameras have an IMU (Inertial Measurement Unit.)
 The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel D435i camera.

 **The Objective**

-OpenCVB is targeting cameras that produce depth as well as color.
+OpenCVB is targeting only cameras that produce depth as well as color.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
 To enable revisiting many existing algorithms, this software provides a single application that can run over 600 OpenCV algorithms on any of the cameras listed above.

 There are many computer vision examples on the web but too often something is missing.
 OpenCVB is designed to collect these algorithms into a single application and guarantee that each will build and run.
 In addition, the process of adding variants and experimenting with algorithms is simplified.

-The languages used are those often found in computer vision projects - C++, C\#, Python and even VB.Net.
-Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, and OpenMP.
+The languages used are those often found in OpenCV projects - C++, C\#, Python and even VB.Net.
+Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, NumPy, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.

-Making these languages and libraries available while using the same infrastructure shaped a standardized class for computer vision examples.
+Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCV examples.
 Implementing hundreds of examples with the same reusable class structure has confirmed the approach is useful.
-The result is a starting point to add depth and explore computer vision.
+The result is a starting point to add depth and explore OpenCV.

 There are other objectives.
 Convolutions combined with neural nets (CNN’s) are a successful approach to computer vision.
 CNN’s detect differences within a set of images and identify content surprisingly well.
-OpenCVB is a pathway to search for more and better features than convolutions, features that are measured and essential.
-Depth, infrared, gravity, and camera motion are the kind of objective features that can enhance almost any color image algorithm.
+OpenCVB is a pathway to search for more and better features than convolutions, features that are measured, objective, and essential.
+Depth, infrared, gravity, and camera motion are the kind of objective features that can enhance almost any imaging algorithm.

 And what if all cameras had depth and an IMU?
 Making this assumption explains why only a few cameras from Intel, Microsoft, and others are currently